rchipka/advanced-custom-blocks/README.md

 ## Motivation
 Make an easy straightforward way for Wordpress developers to create custom Gutenberg blocks using a pipeline they are already familiar with.

-## Key Features
-This plugin adds ACF field group location rules for targeting Gutenburg blocks.

-A gutenburg block is currently targeted by type name (`core/paragraph`, `core/latest-posts`, etc.)

-Once a block is targeted, the field group will appear when editing the targeted block.

-Where the fields appear on the post edit screen is currently determined by the field group's "Location" setting.

-- Normal - Fields will appear inside the block, below all other nested content/blocks
-- High (below title) - Fields will appear inside the block, above all other nested content/blocks
-- Side - Fields will appear in the side bar settings under the "Block" tab

 ## Installation

 Download the zipped folder from Github, and then [install manually to Wordpress via upload](https://themetry.com/docs/install-wordpress-plugin-zip-upload/) in the admin interface.